linode/docs/docs/websites/hosting-a-website.md

  {: .note }
 >
-> These guidelines are designed to optimize Apache for a Linode 1GB, but you can use this information for any size Linode.
+> These guidelines are designed to optimize Apache for a **Linode 1GB**, but you can use this information for any size Linode.
 The values are based on the amount of memory available, so if you have a Linode 2GB, multiply all of the values by 2 and use those numbers for your settings.

-1. Just to be safe, make a copy of Apache's configuration file by entering the following command.
+1. Just to be safe, make a copy of Apache's configuration file.
 You can restore the duplicate (`apache2.backup.conf`) if anything happens to the configuration file.

         sudo cp /etc/apache2/apache2.conf /etc/apache2/apache2.backup.conf

-2. Open Apache's configuration file for editing by entering the following command:
+2. Open Apache's configuration file for editing:

         sudo nano /etc/apache2/apache2.conf